 Similar shops are set up outside.
 I tried to buy a few things, but they were really expensive.
 So, I don’t have a mug or keychain that says Guadalajara, but I do have a lot of pictures, awesome memories, and tentative plans to visit again.

-Where we stayed: Hotel One.
-Our room was around $85 for one night in the historic centro.
+Where we stayed: you pay for a bathroom Our room was around $85 for one night in the historic centro.
 The room is basic, small, and clean.